MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/semantic-functions/calling-nested-functions.md

 ## Calling a nested function
 In the [previous example](./templatizing-semantic-functions.md), we created a semantic function called `GetIntent`.
 This function uses the previous conversation history to determine the intent of the user.

 Putting the entire history into a single prompt, however, may result in using too many tokens.
 To avoid this, we can summarize the conversation history before asking for the intent.
-To do this, we can leverage the `ConversationSummarySkill` plugin that's part of the [core plugins package](../out-of-the-box-plugins.md).
+To do this, we can leverage the `ConversationSummaryPlugin` plugin that's part of the [core plugins package](../out-of-the-box-plugins.md).

-Below, we show how we can update our original prompt in the _skprompt.txt_ file to use the `SummarizeConversationAsync` function in the `ConversationSummarySkill` plugin to summarize the conversation history before asking for the intent.
+Below, we show how we can update our original prompt in the _skprompt.txt_ file to use the `SummarizeConversationAsync` function in the `ConversationSummaryPlugin` plugin to summarize the conversation history before asking for the intent.

 :::code language="txt" source="~/../samples/dotnet/06-Calling-Nested-Functions-In-Semantic-Functions/plugins/OrchestratorPlugin/GetIntent/skprompt.txt" highlight="1":::